HM Courts & Tribunals Service - Information for researchers

 The panel aims to monitor all requests for research or new data collections that affect HMCTS, ensuring that any additional burden placed on the courts is justified, and that the proposed research request is feasible and practical.
 The DAP also aims to assist researchers by advising whether the data they require is available from other sources which are more easily accessed than case files.
 The DAP does not sponsor the research – each application requires a HMCTS business sponsor.

-The completed application is viewed by a panel, which includes representatives from or on behalf of HMCTS ( Operations Directorate) and the Ministry of Justice (Research Unit, Economics & Statistics Division and Records Management Service).
+The completed application is viewed by the Panel, which includes representatives from or on behalf of HM Courts & Tribunals Service (Resources Directorate, Operations Directorate) and the Ministry of Justice (Research Unit, Economics & Statistics Division and Records Management Service).